bujojos11/obfuskey-front/content/5Download/_index.md

 +++
 title = "5Download"
 description = "Downloading ObfusKey.
-Do you want to download the whole project or just an executable file?"
+Here you will find all the different ways of safely downloading ObfusKey depending on your technical knowledge and willingness to read the source-code.
+You can choose to download the whole source code or just a zip file with all executable files."
 [paige.alert]
 message = "Don't forget to visit the \"Support the Project\" page to help the project!" type = "primary"